 If you’re self-catering, look out for Netto, Fakta or Aldi supermarkets for discount groceries.
 For a takeaway breakfast head to a bakery for Wienerbrød (aka Danish pastries).
 There are lots of different varieties including Spandauer (circular flaky pastry with custard or jam in the middle) or Ondagssnegle (cinnamon ‘snails’).
 For a quick snack there are plenty of stalls selling hotdogs topped with crunchy onions, or for something a bit more Danish grab a Smørrebrød, an open sandwich that’s piled high with fillings.
 Steer clear of touristy Nyhavn and head to studenty areas like Nørrebro or Vesterbro for lower prices.

-On Papirøen (Paper Island), Copenhagen Street Food has lots of international street food stalls, with everything from Brazilian BBQ to English pancakes, as well as bars and coffee stalls.
+On Papirøen (Paper Island), Copenhagen Street Food (reopening May 2018) has lots of international street food stalls – everything from Brazilian BBQ to English pancakes as well as bars and coffee stalls.
 Prices vary from 50–75 DKK and each stall always has at least one dish for 50 DKK.
 Stalls are open from 12pm to 9pm (10pm from Thursdays to Saturdays).
 There’s also the weekly Kødbyens Mad & Marked food market in the city’s Meatpacking District which is open from 10am–6pm on Saturdays and Sundays.

 If you want a drink by the canals in Nyhavn, the bars can be expensive but you can buy a takeaway from a supermarket and sit along the water’s edge with the same views, or find a spot in one of the parks.
 Or check out this list of Copenhagen bars which have two-for-one happy hours on cocktails.